in4s/utest/README.md

 v1.7.0-beta.2

-Using this class you can render unit test results directly on a web page.
+Using this class you can render unit tests results directly on a web page.

 ## Getting started